-Compliance for the consecutive 365-day period shall be demonstrated daily by adding the total for the most recently completed day to the individual daily totals for the preceding 364 days.
+Compliance for the consecutive 365-day period (as applicable for the items above) shall be demonstrated daily by adding the total for the most recently completed day to the individual monthly totals for the preceding 364 days.

 These records shall be available for inspection by the DEQ and shall be current for the most recent five years.